tldr-pages/tldr/pages/linux/inav.md

 > An advanced log file viewer for the small-scale.
 > More information: <https://docs.lnav.org/en/latest/>.

-- To load and follow the system syslog file:
+- Load and follow the system syslog file:

 `inav`